 The return code of CM\TPN\NOT\RECOGNIZED indicates a problem.
 It looks like our Initialize\Conversation and Allocate calls were successful, but the Send\Data call did not work.
 If we look back at the possible values for the return\code parameter on the Send\Data call, we see that we did not actually have a conversation even though the Allocate call completed with a return\code value of CM\OK.
-This allocation error is what the FYI box, Table 2 on page 18, was referring to.
+This allocation error is what the "When errors are reported" on page 18 section was referring to.